mellopietro/machiavelli-solver/README.md

 This is a C code to verify if there is a solution to a number of card according to these rules: https://en.wikipedia.org/wiki/Machiavelli_(Italian_card_game)

-To run the solver, save the file into <PATH>
+To run the solver, save the file into a directory

-Go to <PATH> directory
+Go to the chosen directory

 From terminal run:

     gcc *.c *.h -o program

     ./program

  Enjoy!!! :)